-Stepping Ahead, is a book that traces the turbulent-yet-triumphant first 45 years of South Coast Repertory.
+Stepping Ahead is a book that traces the turbulent-yet-triumphant first 45 years of South Coast Repertory (SCR).
 Purchase the book at the Theatre Gift Shop.*

-SCR has earned numerous honors through the years, including a regional Tony Award, and has developed two Pulitzer Prize-winning plays and six Pulitzer nominees.
+SCR has earned numerous honors through the years, including a regional Tony Award, and has developed two Pulitzer Prize-winning plays, six Pulitzer nominees and a Tony Award nominee.
 Today, the theatre is a gem in Orange County, with a three-theatre complex—including a year-round Theatre Conservatory—and a 13-show season.

 Author Lawrence Christon, a former critic and staff writer for the L.A.
 Times, spent five years researching and writing Stepping Ahead.
 Its scope extends beyond SCR to the local and national historical events and industry trends that shaped the theatre.

-The 340-page book also features more than 150 color photographs from 45 years of SCR productions, including images of beloved founding artists Don Took, Hal Landon, Jr., Martha McFarland and Richard Doyle and before-they-were-stars Joe Pantoliano, Ed Harris, Elizabeth McGovern, Dennis Franz and Tom Hulce.
+The 340-page book also features more than 150 color photographs from SCR productions including images of beloved founding artists Don Took, Hal Landon, Jr., Martha McFarland and Richard Doyle and before-they-were-stars Joe Pantoliano, Ed Harris, Elizabeth McGovern, Dennis Franz and Tom Hulce.

 *Purchase Stepping Ahead for $25 in the Theatre Gift Shop.
 SCR subscribers receive a 20% discount.

-Books my be purchased in person or ordered via e-mail and shipped for an additional $5 per book postage and handling fee.
+Books may be purchased in person or ordered via e-mail and shipped for an additional $5 per book postage and handling fee.